laibaidrees10/Event-Management/README.md

 * Clone or download the repository.

-* Use the following commands to compile and run it.
+* Use the following commands to compile.

       g++ -o scheduler scheduler.cpp

+* To Run

           ./scheduler
 # ⚙️ Functional Highlights

 * **Conflict Handling:** Prevents insertion of events with the same startDateTime.